chrislawlor/jsonfield-validation/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `jsonfield_validator` for local development.
+Here's how to set up `jsonfield_validation` for local development.

-1. Fork the `jsonfield_validator` repo on GitHub.
+1. Fork the `jsonfield_validation` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/jsonfield_validator.git
+    $ git clone git@github.com:your_name_here/jsonfield_validation.git

 3. Install your local copy into a virtualenv.
 Assuming you have tox_ installed, this is how you set up your fork for local development::